LiDAR-based 3D Change Detection at City Scale: Data Capture and 3D City Map Construction

+Fig \ref{fig:overview_1} shows an overview of the map generation.
 LiDAR packets are deskewed using per-pixel timestamps and the closest IMU segment.
-Statistical outlier removal and a voxel pyramid (1.0/0.5/0.25\,m) standardize density.
-Within each sequence, multi-resolution NDT provides stable coarse alignment; point-to-plane ICP refines at each level.
+Statistical outlier removal and a voxel pyramid (1.0/0.5/0.25\,m) standardize the density.
+Within each sequence, multi-resolution NDT~\cite{zhu2011review} provides stable coarse alignment; point-to-plane ICP~\cite{segal2009generalized} at each level.
 Loop closures are proposed by 360° LiDAR descriptors and verified by geometric consistency; a pose graph solves for globally consistent per-sequence poses.
 GNSS is used as a soft spatial prior: pose graph nodes that coincide with high-quality GNSS fixes (based on RTK status and dilution of precision) are anchored with adaptive weights, while GNSS-denied segments are down-weighted.
 Adjacent sequences are merged by aligning overlapping submaps with feature-initialized ICP and then fused.
 After global fusion, ground tiles are fit by robust plane models to define the vertical axis and zero height per tile; both epochs are rotated to align the vertical to $\mathbf{e}_z$ and are height-normalized to suppress long-wavelength bias.
-The final deliverable is a single globally referenced city-scale \texttt{.ply} map for 2025 at 0.25\,m leaf size with per-point coordinates, intensity, and normals, which is the input to registration/LoD estimation and the semantic layer.
+The final deliverable is a single globally referenced city-scale \texttt{.ply} map for 2025 at 0.25\,m leaf size with per-point coordinates, intensity, and normals, which is the input to registration/level of detection (LoD) estimation and the semantic layer.